Nafeij/Nafeij-s-BS3-Fixpack/README.md

 ## Steam

 1. Download the archive from [Releases](../../releases).
-2. Uncompress the zip archive and place the `/tbs3` folder in your `.../steamapps/common` folder.
+2. Uncompress the zip archive and place the `/tbs3` folder in your game folder (e.g. `.../steamapps/common`).
 It will ask you to overwrite some files.

 ## GOG